-Under Alternative 3, commercial fishing would be prohibited and non-commercial fishing would be allowed, which could put additional boats into the MEA over what is currently experienced.
+Under Alternative 4, subsistence fishing would be allowed which could put additional boats into the MEA over what is currently experienced.
 The fishing expected to be conducted are unlikely to reach the depths of most of the physical resources in the MEA.

-Alternative 3 also codifies the MEA which provides a boundary to the physical resources to establish potential monitoring of impacts from fishing.
+Alternative 4 also codifies the MEA which provides a boundary to the physical resources to establish potential monitoring of impacts from fishing.

-Alternative 2 would limit impact on biological resources through the prohibition of commercial fishing.
-Commercial fishing would likely eliminate longline vessels and gear from the MEA.
-However, non-commercial fishing would likely target similar resources (i.e. pelagic MUS) but at a lower level of catch and effort utilizing non-longline gears such as troll and handline.
+Alternative 4 would limit impact on biological resources as subsistence fishing would likely target pelagic MUS but at a lower level of catch and effort than commercial gear and utilizing non-longline gears such as troll and handline.